History of FC Basel (1918–1939): Fortieth, first national trophy

 Basel did not have much of an early footballing success, waiting 40 years before winning their first trophy.

 The club's chairman Franz Rinderer was confirmed at the AGM for the second consecutive period.
 At the beginning of the season the Austrian former international Karl Kurz was appointed as new head coach.
 The previous season Kunz had been head coach for FC Grenchen.
 He took over as club trainer from player-manager Otto Haftl who continued with the team as player.
 Basel played a total of 39 matches in their 1932–33 season.
 15 of these matches were in the domestic league Nationalliga, seven in the Challenge National, six matches in the Swiss Cup and 11 matches were friendlies.
 Of these 11 friendly matches seven were played in the Landhof, two other games were also played in Switzerland and two were played in a tournament in Luxembourg.
 Of the friendly games, six games ended with a victory, one was drawn and four matches ended with a defeat.
 The team scored 42 goals and conceded 27.

-A curiosity in this season was that in the middle the national championships there was an intermediate championship called Challenge National (Championnat intermédiaire).
+A curiosity in this season was that in the middle the national championships there was an intermediate championship called Challenge National (Championnat interimédiaire).
 The competition participants were divided into two groups, with encounters between the two groups taking place among themselves.
 The winners of both groups were to play the final.
 The games were played in the winter months between November and February.
 Basel were allocated to group 1 Basel and finished in fifth position.
 Group 1 was won by Grasshopper Club but the Challenge National championship was won by the BSC Young Boys.